Pol-Title IX Employee Sexual Misconduct

 The Title IX Coordinator and Deputy Title IX Coordinators have oversight responsibility of all Sexual Misconduct complaints under this policy.

-The Employee Relations and Compliance Office is responsible for interpretation and implementation of this policy and the associated procedures and processes.
+The Employee Relations Office is responsible for interpretation and implementation of this policy and the associated procedures and processes.

-The Employee Relations and Compliance Office is responsible for evaluation, response, and determination of investigation of complaints of Sexual Misconduct when the Respondent is a University employee.
+The Employee Relations Office is responsible for evaluation, response, and determination of investigation of complaints of Sexual Misconduct when the Respondent is a University employee.

 The Dean of Students Office is responsible for evaluation, response, and determination of investigation of complaints of Sexual Misconduct when the Respondent is a student.